 All you need to know about the Knee: Chiropractic, Physiotherapy, Rehabilitation or Surgery.

-Arthroscopic knee surgery also known as orthoscopic has been found useless and no better than a sham surgery!
+Arthroscopic knee surgery is also known as orthoscopic has been found useless and no better than a sham surgery!

 Treating Torn Meniscus and injured Knee Ligaments

 Not too long ago, when I was a guest on the Bernama TV’s Today Show, the host of the show asked me about knee problems.
 He had several questions that he put to me both on-air and off-air.
 The one issue that has kept repeating in my mind since: Is chiropractic care for the knee as effective as medication or surgery?
 The host asked, is it appropriate to see a chiropractor?
 My answer: It depends on the situation and that there are many occasions where chiropractic care can be of significant help.
 After the show was over, I quickly realized that I forgot to mention that Chiros are not created equal!
 I have been invited to speak on public platforms in the United States of America as well as in Malaysia.

 We have had the pleasure of being interviewed on television and radio in both these countries.
 The one thing that I still can’t get over is how quickly time passes during an interview.
 The issue of chiropractic care for spine and joint is so broad that it ‘s hard to fit into any one single show.
 So because of time limitations on live television or radio, it is hard to cover the entire subject matter when it came to knee problems, knee diagnosis, and non-operative knee care.
 Because of that, I have decided to share additional information about chiropractic treatment and sports injuries with this article.

 While chiropractors treat lots of spine and joint conditions, there are differences.